jose-casal/angles/README.md

 Change GENOTYPE with the actual one (substitute spaces with underlines and don't use strange characters)

-Two similar tests are emplyoyed.
+Two similar tests are emplyoyed:

   binom.test from stats package.
 Change test as wished: "less" or "greater" or "two.sided".

   prop from mosaic package to test the proportion of trials giving a result "<=" or ">=" or "==" than the observed.

 A nice rose diagram with the angles in 5 degrees bins is also produced.